gaiin-platform/.github/profile/README.md

   npm install
   ```

-- We'll need to create to virtual environments, one for each version of python, for the serverless install environment in the 'amplify-genai-backend' directory:
+- We'll need to create two virtual environments, one for each version of python, for the serverless install environment in the 'amplify-genai-backend' directory:

   ```sh
   python3.11 -m venv .311venv